 Amazon Echo Spot Buttons Functions, Descriptions, and Locations

 Volume Down and Up Buttons

 The Amazon Echo Spot speaker has two push-button volume controls on the top.
 These round depressions, with printed but not raised minus and plus symbols inside, decrease and increase the Spot’s volume.
 See the volume buttons, pointed at by the green arrows in the next picture.

 Press the minus button to lower speaker volume.
 Press the plus button to raise the volume.
-Note that adjusting volume on one speaker in this way does not affect the loudness of any other Echo speaker on the network or in the same group.
-Each device remembers its own volume setting.
+Note that adjusting volume on one speaker does not affect the loudness of any other Echo speaker on the network or in the same group.
+Each device retains its own volume setting separate from the others.

 A visual volume control briefly appears on the screen when you press either UP or DOWN button.
 It contains a graphical slider that moves left for lower volumes and right for higher loudness levels.
 This control shows where the volume is currently set.
 Specifically, the further left that slider is, the lower the volume setting.
 The further right, the louder.
 See the following picture show how this slider positions itself depending on volume setting.

 The slider control goes away a couple seconds after the last volume up or down button press.

 Each press of either volume key brings up the volume slider on the screen.